airpair/100k-writing-comp-faq/post.md

 #### What should I write about?

 It's important that you write about something you are passionate about, and feel that others should learn more about.
-However you need to keep in mind that post performance is evaluated based on the quality of your post, along with how many people share it on social media - including twitter, linkedin, google plus and facebook.
+However you need to keep in mind that post performance is evaluated based on the quality of your post, along with how many people share it on social media - including Twitter, LinkedIn, Google+ and Facebook.

 In our experience, posts that do well are: